eugeneromero/kubernetes-tls-azurekeyvault/README.md

 You may exit out of the Azure CLI container now, but don't close the terminal just yet.

 ## Minikube setup
-*Run these commands in your regular terminal.*
+*NOTE: Run these commands in your regular terminal.*

 Start a new Minikube cluster:
 ```